PACKING A MOVING TRUCK

 LOADING LIGHTER ITEMS

 - Use large, soft items, such as mattresses and box springs, as protection for fragile items such as mirrors and paintings.
-You can also use these items as padding for furniture with drawers, to ensure they do not open during the drive.
-Rent furniture pads rom your local Budget Truck dealer to protect furniture.
+You can also use these items as padding for furniture with drawers, to ensure they don’t open during the drive.
+Furniture pads are a perfect option to protect furniture.

 - Fill any spaces under tables or on top of hutches with miscellaneous items to efficiently use space and reduce room for moving.

-- When loading moveable items or items on wheels, make sure the items are put in stationary mode and secured with ropes or straps.
+- When loading moveable items or items on wheels, make sure they are put in stationary mode and secured with ropes or straps.

-- Pay special attention to items with protruding pieces that cannot be disassembled; wrap with even more care and make sure these items are away from items that can easily be damaged.
+- Pay special attention to items with protruding pieces that cannot be disassembled; wrap with more care and be sure these items are kept away from items that can easily be damaged.

-- Put any small, unsturdy furniture on top of other piles to ensure they do not get broken.
+- Put any small, wobbly furniture on top of other piles to ensure they do not get broken.

 - Avoid leaving space between boxes.
-If necessary, fill empty spaces with miscellaneous items such as rolled up rugs or wrapped bedding items.
+If necessary, fill empty spaces with miscellaneous items.

 LOADING HEAVIER ITEMS